Adelia Cleopatra Graves: Career

 In 1841, she married Dr. Zuinglius Calvin Graves, who was at that time president of Kingsville Academy; later, president of Soule College; and founder and president of Mary Sharp College.
-A few years after her marriage, Graves received a bad injury, which crippled her physical energies.
+A few years after her marriage, Graves received a bad injury, which severely limited her physical energy.
 For five years, she could not walk across her room; and later found it difficult to walk a short distance.

 For years, she taught classes in languages in the Kingsville Academy.
 At Mary Sharp College, there were few positions she did not occupy at some point, save that of mathematics.
 For 32 years, she was matron and professor of rhetoric, belles-lettres, elocution, and English composition.
 She also taught French, ancient history, ancient geography, and English literature.

 The published works of Graves include Seclusaval, or the Arts of Romanism (1870), a work written to deter Protestants from sending children to Catholic schools; and Jephtha's Daughter, a drama, (1867).
 Besides these, there were two prize stories.
 Twelve or thirteen small volumes were also compiled from the Southern Child's Book, at the request of the Southern Baptist Sabbath School Union, for the use of Sunday schools.
 For years, Graves edited and wrote for that publication.
 She wrote the Old Testament Catechism in Rhyme (1859), on request of the same society, for African American slaves, for which she received a line.
 Her unpublished poems were numerous.

 Graves contributed to different periodicals, mostly fugitive poems, and two prose tales, and a prize tale.
 "Ruined Lives," published in the Southern Repository, in Memphis, Tennessee, and the drama of Jephthah's Daughter, were some of her other published works.

 Graves is mentioned in Woman in Sacred Song, and Southland Poets, as well as in the Successful Men of Tennessee for her extraordinary financial ability, having managed a business of per year for years at a time.